ZOMBIELAND (Theatrical Release USA 2009)

 PONYO (Theatrical Release Japan 2008)

-Different, fresh, clean.
-Ponyo has a certain kindness written throughout the story, a not-quite-definable gentleness that laces the works of Director Hayao Miyazaki.
+Ponyo, different, fresh, clean, has a certain kindness written throughout the story, a not-quite-definable gentleness that laces the works of Director Hayao Miyazaki.
 It is not one of his best works, but it starts out well and holds it course throughout with some slow spots (i.e., when a bubble-encased Ponyo (voiced by Noah Lindsey Cyrus) is finally freed by her siblings).
-The movie contains a few scenes that appear to need more explanation; but overall, this is a great movie for young people.
+The movie contains a few scenes that appear to need more explanation; but overall, this is a suitable movie for young people.
 Ponyo definitely creates a desire to follow more of Director Hayao Miyazaki’s work.
 Kudos to Noah Lindsey Cyrus and Frankie Jonas for outstanding voicing of dialogue.

 Film Poster Courtesy of Wikipedia